 - They are used for averaging multiple distances and angle measurements.

-- Easy data saving and transferability to PCs, and it integrates with the database with ease.
+- Accessible data saving and transferability to PCs, and it easily integrates with the database.

 - It’s fast and time-saving, and you cause it to run multiple tasks at the same time.